fishinfo/FiShPy/README.md

 FiShPy
 =====================================

 Python package for Fisher-Shannon method.
 Proposes non-parametric estimates of the Fisher Information Measure and the Shannon Entropy Power.
 The package contains also some bandwidth selectors for kernel density estimate.
-An R version of this work is available on GitHub and CRAN (FiSh).
+An R version of this work is available on [GitHub](https://github.com/fishinfo/FiSh) and [CRAN](https://cran.r-project.org/web/packages/FiSh/index.html).

 When using this Python code, please cite the following paper where it was developed :